canonical/ubuntu-pro-client/docs/howtoguides/enable_realtime_kernel.rst

     sudo pro attach

 And follow the instructions in your terminal window.
-For a more complete walkthrough of the attach process, refer to our :ref:`how to attach <get_token_and_attach>` guide.
+For a more complete guide to the attach process, refer to our
+:ref:`how to attach <get_token_and_attach>` guide.

 ..
 Make sure Pro is up to date